zergos/quazydb/docs/source/user_guide.rst

 ################

-From all modern frameworks like `Django`_, `SQLAlchemy`_ , `PonyORM`_ and even `peewee`_ we have many beautiful instruments to perform many task.
+From all modern frameworks like `Django`_, `SQLAlchemy`_ , `PonyORM`_ and even `peewee`_ we have many beautiful instruments to perform database tasks.
 They cover wide area of database management problems, each focused on specific approach.

-But, let's say I have my own way of beautiful vision of how the things should be the way I would love to.
+But, let's say I have my own way of beautiful vision of how the things should be the way I love to.

 .. _Django: https://www.djangoproject.com/
 .. _SQLAlchemy: https://www.sqlalchemy.org/